Ptitet/Ori/README.md

 I am making this because I find that this is a good coding challenge for myself, and I am very interested in how programming languages work under the hood (lexer, parser and interpreter / compiler).

 The purpose of this is of course not to be used in production environment.
-It is not finished, not stable, not optimized in any, and it is an interpreted language written in JavaScript.
+It is not finished, not stable, not optimized in any way, and it is an interpreted language written in JavaScript.

 > Yes, I know it is bad, but JavaScript is my main language for now.
 I will maybe rewrite it later in Rust if i can find the time to learn it.